edgexfoundry/edgex-docs/docs_src/security/Ch-SecretStore.md

 username            redis5
 ```

-With the root token, it is possible to modify any Vault setting.
+With the root token, it is possible to modify any OpenBao setting.
 See the [Openbao manuals](https://openbao.org/docs/commands/) for available commands.

-### Use the Vault REST API
+### Use the OpenBao REST API

-Vault also supports a REST API with functionality equivalent to the command line interface:
+OpenBao also supports a REST API with functionality equivalent to the command line interface:

 The equivalent of the